vippsas/vipps-woocommerce/README.txt

 = 1.8.1 =
 * Fix: Added an exit condition after attempting to redirect to the Cancelled Vipps Purchase page.
 This should in theory make this redirect work every single time.
+* Fix: Ensure we always check statuses on payments in ascending order.
+* Change: We now check 8 charges at the same time instead of 5.

 = 1.8.0 =
 * Fix: Cancelled agreements can not be updated, thus we can not say that they have been cancelled in the description.
 Ensure we run the "maybe_update_subscription_details_in_app" code before we cancel an agreement, and only if the agreement is still "ACTIVE".